GraphBLAS/SuiteSparseSessions/Session5/README.md

 - Follows MATLAB's approach to integer division

 **Key Quote:**
 > "If you happen to divide by 0 integer division by 0, what do you get?
 Well, you don't get a Nan.
 You don't get infinity like in 32 Max and 64.
 Your program dies.
 You get an abort.
 Oh, my gosh, you gotta be kidding!
 That's the undefined behavior that gcc says it's undefined.
-So let's abort.
+So let's abort?
 I don't do that.
-I do the Matlab thing."
+I do the MATLAB thing."
 [01:22:00]

 **Timestamp:** [01:21:30]

 ---

-### Monoid Macrification [01:01:00]
+### Monoid Macrofication [01:01:00]
 [![01:01:00](https://img.youtube.com/vi/vUKnfYX-o1Y/default.jpg)](https://www.youtube.com/watch?v=vUKnfYX-o1Y&t=3660s)

 **Discussion:**